rachelando/scaffolding/source/6-cvd.rst

 .. admonition:: Adee task 4

     Check the accessibility of a chart for colour vision deficiency.

     1. Select the chart image under Task 4
     2. Open the Adee plugin to "Colorblind Simulator tool"
-     3. Check the chart image's colour against the "Tritanopia" colour blind type
+    3. Check the chart image's colour against the "Protanopia" colour blind type
     4. Based on this result, do you think the chart's colours should be improved?
 Please explain your answer
     5. Close the plugin

 .. raw:: html